sakshatshinde/jinjja/content/about.md

 ---

-Jinjja exists so you can find the best products for within a price range and avoid `decision fatigue`
+Jinjja exists so you can find the best products within a price range and avoid `decision fatigue`

 > Decision fatigue refers to the deteriorating quality of decisions made by an individual after a long session of decision making.
 It may also lead to consumers making poor choices with their purchases.